Alexander Kistiakowsky

-Alexander was born in Hatki, Poltava.
-Alexander's father Bogdan was a lawyer, philosopher, sociologist, and a professor at the University of Kyiv.
-Bogdan's father, Alexander, was also a renowned professor of Criminal Law at the University of Kyiv.
-A leftist revolutionary, Bogdan died in 1920.
-Alexander had three siblings, one died in Poland, while two others became scientists.
-George fled to Germany and influenced by his uncle Vladimir Kistiakowsky, a pioneer in electrochemistry, studied physics and chemistry.
+Oleksandr was born in Khatky, Poltava.
+Oleksandr's father Bohdan was a lawyer, philosopher, sociologist, and a professor at the University of Kyiv.
+Bohdan's father, Oleksandr, was also a renowned professor of Criminal Law at the University of Kyiv.
+A leftist revolutionary, Bohdan died in 1920.
+Oleksandr had three siblings, one died in Poland, while two others became scientists.
+George fled to Germany and influenced by his uncle Volodymyr Kistiakivskyi, a pioneer in electrochemistry, studied physics and chemistry.
 He moved to the US in 1926 and joined Harvard University, heading a department in the Los Alamos National Laboratory from 1944 to 1945.
 At the age of fifteen, he became interested in birds and insects and worked as an assistant at the Zoological Museum of the Kyiv Academy of Sciences.
 In the 1920s he travelled on several natural history expeditions and lived in the richly furnished apartment of his parents.
 He worked at the museum and studied the Mallophaga.
 He then worked on biological pest control.

 In 1941, he was drafted into the 2nd Ukrainian Front.
 He was posted in a unit to defend a bridge but this was destroyed by the Germans.
 He received several military awards and later learned that this bridge in the south was deliberately made a target for the Germans while a bridge in the north was used by the Soviets to liberate Kyiv.

 He returned from the war to continue research at the University of Kyiv in 1946.
 Discovering that his wife had, during the war, sold off his parents' apartment including antique paintings to Germans, along with loss of his manuscripts, he divorced her.
 He later married an assistant at the university and they lived in a small apartment.
 He became a lecturer, was promoted to professor in 1961 and shortly after became head of the zoology department in the Shevchenko University, Kyiv.